ssarfjoo/improvedsegan/README.md

 ### Data

 In this work, two speech enhancement dataset is used.
 The first one is device recorded version of VCTK corpus which will be publicly available soon.
 The second dataset is [(Valentini et al. 2016)](http://ssw9.net/papers/ssw9_PS2-4_Valentini-Botinhao.pdf) can be found in [Edinburgh DataShare](http://datashare.is.ed.ac.uk/handle/10283/1942).
-However, **the following script downloads and prepares the second dataset for TensorFlow format**:
+However, the following script downloads and prepares the second dataset for TensorFlow format:

 ```
 ./prepare_data.sh